 What exactly is faith?
-Is it positive thinking?
-Is it determining to believe something even in the face of difficulties?
-Do some people just have an innate ability to believe?
+Is it positive thinking, or determining to believe something even in the face of difficulties?
+Do some people just have an innate ability to have more faith than others?

 “Now faith is the substantiation of things hoped for, the conviction of things not seen.”

-Note 1 in the New Testament Recovery Version on this verse helps us understand more fully what this means:
+Note 1 on faith in the New Testament Recovery Version gives us a further explanation:

 “Faith is the substantiation of things hoped for.
 Hence, it is the assurance, the confidence, the confirmation, the reality, the essence, the supporting ground, of things hoped for, the foundation that supports the things hoped for.
 Faith is also the conviction of things not seen.
 It convinces us of what we do not see.
 Hence, it is the evidence, the proof, of things not seen.”